 Professionals are considered experts in whom substantial authority is vested and professions are marked by a large degree of self-governance.
 The rationale behind professional authority is to place substantial levels of control into the hands of the experts-those who are closest to and most knowledgeable of the work.
-Professions, for example, exert substantial control over the curriculum, admissions and accreditation of professional training schools; set and enforce behavioral and ethical standards for practitioners; and exert substantial control over who their future colleagues are to be.
+Professions, for example, exert substantial control over the curriculum, admissions, and accreditation of professional training schools; set and enforce behavioral and ethical standards for practitioners; and exert substantial control over who their future colleagues are to be.
 Sometimes this control is exerted through professional organizations.
 For instance, gaining control over (and sharply limiting) medical school admissions by the American Medical Association was a crucial factor in the rise of medicine from a lower status occupation to one of the pinnacle professions (Starr, 1982).
 Other times control is exerted directly in workplaces and, as a result, professionalized employees often have authority approaching that of senior management when it comes to organizational decisions surrounding their work.
 In the case of hospitals, physicians traditionally were the senior management.
 Academics, for another example, often have substantially more control than university administrators over the hiring of new colleagues and, through the institution of peer review, over the evaluation and promotion of members and, hence, over the ongoing content and character of the work of the profession.

-The distribution of power, authority and control in schools is one of the most important issues in contemporary education research and policy.
-Indeed, this issue lies at the crux of many current reforms, such as teacher empowerment, site-based management and school restructuring.
+The distribution of power, authority, and control in schools is one of the most important issues in contemporary education research and policy.
+Indeed, this issue lies at the crux of many current reforms, such as teacher empowerment, sitebased management, charter schools, and school restructuring.
 But it is also a source of contention.
 Some hold that schools are overly decentralized organizations in which teachers have too much workplace autonomy and discretion.
 Others hold the opposite-that schools are overly centralized in which teachers have too little influence over school operations.
 Part of this confusion arises because of differences in the domain analyzed; most focus on how much autonomy teachers have in their classrooms over the choice of their texts or teaching techniques.
-Others focus on how much power faculties collectively wield over school-wide decision making, such as budgets.8 Here I focus on faculty influence over two issues traditionally controlled by professionalspeer hiring and peer evaluation.
+Others focus on how much power faculties collectively wield over schoolwide decision making, such as budgets.9 Here we focus on faculty influence over two issues traditionally controlled by professionals peer hiring and peer evaluation.

-Table 12.1 displays the frequency of schools in which principals report the school board (and district if in the public sector), the faculty and themselves, to have substantial decision-making influence over two activities-staff evaluation and hiring.9 The data paint a picture of a steep organizational-level hierarchy, with principals at the top.
+Table 23.1 displays the frequency of schools in which principals report the school board, the district staff if in the public sector, the faculty, and principals themselves, to have substantial decision making influence over two activities-staff evaluation and hiring.10 The data paint a picture of a steep organizational-level hierarchy, with principals at the top.

-Overall, principals clearly view themselves as powerful actors in reference to decisions concerning teacher evaluation and hiring.
-In comparison to principals, teachers appear to have little professional authority over these school decisions, at least from the viewpoint of principals.
+Overall, principals clearly view themselves as powerful actors in reference to decisions concerning teacher evaluation and hiring and teachers as among the least powerful actors.
+In comparison to principals, boards, and district staff have far less authority over these school decisions, at least from the viewpoint of principals.
 In every kind of school, principals report faculty to be influential far less often than they are themselves.
-However, in comparison to school boards, teachers' professional authority is equal or higher in public schools more, but lower in private schools.
+Teachers are also less often influential than district staff over these issues.
+However, in comparison to school boards, teachers' professional authority is equal or higher in both public and private schools.